 James is an Accredited Strength & Conditioning Coach with the UK Strength & Conditioning Association, and a fully qualified Physical Education Teacher.
-For the past 9 years James has been trusted to help junior athletes from a range of sports achieve their sporting potential.
+For the past 9 years James has been trusted to help athletes from a range of sports enhance their performance and achieve their full potential.

-Currently he is working as a Strength & Conditioning Coach at the Aspire Academy in Doha, Qatar where he is responsible for developing and delivering the S&C curriculum for the Track & Field Development phase as part of a multi-disciplinary team.
+Currently he is working as a Strength & Conditioning Coach and Sport Science Lead at the Aspire Academy in Doha, Qatar where he is responsible for developing and delivering the S&C curriculum for the Track & Field Development phase as part of a multi-disciplinary team.

 Previously working for the Athlete Academy, James was responsible for establishing a number of school based strength and conditioning programmes across Gloucestershire in the UK, providing young athletes with access to high quality training as part of their weekly Physical Education programme.

 Eventually this led to a full-time post at St. Peter’s R.C.
 High School in Gloucester where he has created and integrated a Long Term Athlete Development system – the Elite Performance Pathway (EPP) – into the state school Physical Education curriculum.
 The EPP is a unique programme that has re-defined what can be offered by state secondary schools as it is a complete performance programme for the “Gifted and Talented” sports pupils at the school.
 Athletes are provided with: high quality strength and conditioning, hands-on nutrition lessons, applied psychological preparation workshops, lifestyle and injury management.
 In 2017, James was awarded the UKSCA’s Coach of the Year Award for Youth Sport for his work at the school.

 In addition, to his coaching work with young athletes, as a passionate educator James has embarked on a mission to create a world leading education programme through the PROFORMANCE network, with co-director Mike Young.